TristanSeabrook/oob_verify/readme.md

         Specify a project number.
 In range mode, this number will form the first part of the log filename.
 In file mode, any argument provided will override the parsed filename provided.

     -r
         Ping a range of IP addresses.
-The script can parse ranges in xxx.xxx.xxx.xxx-xxx.xxx.xxx.yyy or xxx.xxx.xxx.xxx-yyy format.
+The script can parse ranges in XXX.XXX.XXX.XXX-XXX.XXX.XXX.YYY or XXX.XXX.XXX.XXX-YYY  format.
 ```

 If no arguments are specified, the script will parse all spreadsheets in the default directory and ping all hosts listed in them.